OpenGeoHub/spatial-sampling-ml/docs/resampling.md

 This is in fact common problem observed with many 3D predictive soil mapping models where soil profiles basically have ALL the same values of covariates and Random Forest thus easier predicts values due to overlap in covariate data.
-For a discussion on why is thus important to run internal training and Cross-Validation using spatial blocking refer also to @Gasch2015SPASTA and @meyer2018improving.
+For a discussion on why is important to run internal training and Cross-Validation using spatial blocking refer also to @Gasch2015SPASTA and @meyer2018improving.